fscorrupt/awesome-stars/README.md

 ## PowerShell

+- [zebulonsmith/WingetToMECM](https://github.com/zebulonsmith/WingetToMECM) - This is a proof of concept that facilitates the creation of MECM Applications using Winget
 - [endpointmanager/wingetbridge-factory](https://github.com/endpointmanager/wingetbridge-factory) - Powershell-Scripts based on WingetBridge (Powershell-Module) for software deployment tools like Microsoft Endpoint Manager
 - [Romanitho/Winget-AllinOne](https://github.com/Romanitho/Winget-AllinOne) - Install apps one shot + Winget-AutoUpdate
 - [Romanitho/Winget-AutoUpdate](https://github.com/Romanitho/Winget-AutoUpdate) - Create scheduled tasks to update apps as system and notify connected users